peap/git-global/README.md

 * `git global scan`: update the cache of known repos by searching your filesystem
 * `git global staged`: show status of the git index for repos with such changes
+* `git global stashed`: show stashes for all repos that have them
 * `git global status`: show `git status -s` for all your repos with any changes
 * `git global unstaged`: show status of the working directory for repos with such changes